tunazislam/tunazislam.github.io/_pages/about.md

 </div>
 <br>

-I am a Research Affiliate of the [Governance and Responsible AI Lab (GRAIL)](https://www.grail-lab.org/) in Purdue University’s Department of Political Science.
-I earned my Ph.D. in [Computer Science (CS)](https://www.cs.purdue.edu/) at [Purdue University](https://www.purdue.edu/), advised by [Dr. Dan Goldwasser](https://www.cs.purdue.edu/homes/dgoldwas/).
-I was a Visiting Assistant Professor in the Department of Computer Science at Purdue University.
+I am a Visiting Scholar in the [Department of Computer Science (CS)](https://www.cs.purdue.edu/) at [Purdue University](https://www.purdue.edu/) and Research Affiliate of the [Governance and Responsible AI Lab (GRAIL)](https://www.grail-lab.org/) in Purdue University’s Department of Political Science.
+I earned my **Ph.D. in Computer Science** at Purdue University, advised by [Dr. Dan Goldwasser](https://www.cs.purdue.edu/homes/dgoldwas/).
+I was a Visiting Assistant Professor in the Department of Computer Science at Purdue University and a Faculty Affiliate at the GRAIL lab.
 I obtained M.Sc. in [Computer Science (CS)](https://odu.edu/compsci) from [Old Dominion University (ODU)](https://www.odu.edu/#prospective).
 I completed my B.Sc in [Computer Science and Engineering (CSE)](https://cse.buet.ac.bd/) from [Bangladesh University of Engineering and Technology (BUET)](http://www.buet.ac.bd/).
 <!--- Prior to joining ODU, I worked as a software developer on the R&D team of [Dohatec New Media](http://www.dohatec.com/) for two years. -->
 <br>
 <!-- <br>